gitpitch/gitpitch/README.md

 This repository is now used to maintain the official GitPitch docs.
 You can also use this repository to report issues and request features for all GitPitch products using GitHub [issue tracking](https://github.com/gitpitch/gitpitch/issues).

-As you will see from the [CHANGELOG](CHANGELOG.md) the GitPitch project is actively under development with fixes, features and even new products being added all the time.
+The GitPitch project is actively under development.
+Fixes, features and even new products are being added all the time.
+For details see the [CHANGELOG](CHANGELOG.md).
+For announcements, follow me on [Twitter](https://twitter.com/gitpitch).